scrambledpie/scrambledpie.github.io/_posts/2019-10-21-Bayesian-Optimization-Allowing-For-Common-Random-Numbers.markdown

 The seed reuse shows how frequently a seed sampled at a given iteration, $$s^n$$, was in the history of seeds sampled before that iteration $$\{ s^1,...,s^{n-1}\}$$.
 A seed reuse of 1 at iteration $$n$$ means that averaged of repeated runs, for that iteration an algorithm always went back to an an old seed.
 The CRN-KG variants never sample a new seed after the initial 5 seeds in this application.

 The second application we consider is optimising ambulance base locations on a map to serve patients where the random number seed defines a stream of patients across the map.
-Contrasting with the previous application, optimizing one particular patient realisation does not help optimise the infinite average over seeds,
+Contrasting with the previous application, optimising one particular patient realisation does not help optimise the infinite average over seeds,

 <span style="color: white">.<span style="color: white">
 ![image-title-here](/Pics/CRN/AMB.png){:class="img-responsive"}